Tlf/tlf/doc/Manual.md

 First, Linux users tend to be relatively comfortable using the terminal.
 Second, if we take a step back and look at the design of a contest logger objectively, a windowed interface is actually a handicap.
 Ideally, a contester's hands never have to leave the keyboard - and what better way to ensure that than to put the whole logger in a console?

 Console-based loggers are also fast, computationally lightweight, and easy to configure for remote operation with limited bandwidth.
-TLF can run on anything from a high-end desktop to a headless Raspberry Pi Zero.
+TLF can run on anything from a high-end desktop with triple monitors to a headless Raspberry Pi Zero.

 The chief disadvantage of this design is that there's a steep learning curve for new users.
 TLF is a powerful and efficient tool for contest logging, but you can't just click through the menus and figure things out on your own.
 You need to read some documentation.
 This manual, plus the built-in man page (accessed in the terminal with `man tlf`) is that documentation.
 Once you've gotten familiar with TLF's operation, you may begin to wonder why anyone would design a contest logger any other way.